SapitoSucio/froggo-guides/docs/script_commands.md

 This set of commands is only available if the server is compiled with regular expressions library enabled.
-Default compilation and most binary distributions aren't, which is probably bad, since these, while complex to use, are quite fascinating.
+Default compilation and most binary distributions aren`t, which is probably bad, since these, while complex to use, are quite fascinating.

 They will make the NPC object listen for text spoken publicly by players and